GriffinSchneider/MoveViewUpForKeyboardKit/README.md

 ## Usage

 `MoveViewUpForKeyboardKit` provides a single class, `MVUFKKView`.
-All you need to do is put a view of this class in the view hierarchy. `MVUFKKView`s will automatically do everything required to keep themselves above the keyboard with correct animation.
+All you need to do is put a view of this class in the view hierarchy and set the 'enabled' property.
+`MVUFKKView`s will automatically do everything required to keep themselves above the keyboard with correct animation.
 If the keyboard is not visible, or if it doesn't overlap your view, then the `MVUFKKView` will position itself (using constraints) at the bottom of its superview.
 Once you have a `MVUFKKView`, you can simply use layout constraints to adapt your layout for the keyboard.